 - Represented American Airlines in litigation against a GDS related to American’s announced termination of Orbitz’s ticketing authority

 - Represented the court-appointed receiver of Wextrust Capital and its related companies after management was arrested for perpetrating a $255 million international Ponzi scheme

-During his final semester of law school, Bryan worked full-time as an intern with the United States Department of Justice, Civil Division, Appellate Staff in Washington, DC.
-While working at the Department of Justice, he drafted appellate briefs for pending cases, drafted certiorari recommendations for the Office of the Solicitor General, and participated in mock oral arguments to prepare the DOJ attorneys for their hearings.
+During his final semester of law school at Washington University School of Law, Bryan worked full-time as an intern with the U.S. Department of Justice (DOJ), Civil Division, Appellate Staff in Washington, DC.
+While working at the DOJ, Bryan drafted appellate briefs for pending cases, drafted certiorari recommendations for the Office of the Solicitor General, and participated in mock oral arguments to prepare the DOJ attorneys for their hearings.

 Bryan currently serves on the Board of Directors for Legal Prep Charter Academies, a legal themed charter public high school in the West Garfield Park neighborhood of Chicago.